SERVICES PROVIDED THROUGHOUT THE UNITED STATES OF AMERICA

 Dr. Fritz has a doctorate degree in criminology/human services, a master of science degree in emotional disturbance, and a undergraduate degree in psychology.
 He has been appointed by criminal courts to administer forensic polygraph examinations, neuropsychological assessments and evaluations, and comprehensive background investigations.
 He has been court appointed to perform comprehensive sentencing mitigation reports for defendants in state and federal courts.

 In addition to performing sentencing mitigation reports, Dr. Fritz has administered court ordered neuropsychological assessments and evaluations on defendants charged with capital offenses.
-He has an extensive background in neuropsychological screening, mild head injury assessment, child neuropsychological assessment and intervention, advanced training in human clinical neuropsychology, evaluation of attention deficit hyperactivity disorder, topograph brain mapping, quantitative electroencephalography (Qeeg), auditory/visual evoked potentials, and clinical behavioral modification.
+He has an extensive background in neuropsychological screening, mild head injury assessment, child neuropsychological assessment and intervention, advanced training in human clinical neuropsychology, evaluation of attention deficit hyperactivity disorder, topographic brain mapping, quantitative electroencephalography (Qeeg), auditory/visual evoked potentials, and clinical behavioral modification.
 He also has specialized training and certification in non-accusatory interviewing techniques, and criminal investigations.
-Dr. Fritz is licensed by the Illinois Department of Professional Regulation as a private investigator, and is a full member of the American Psychological Association and the International Association of Correctional and Forensic Psychologists.
+Dr. Fritz is licensed by the Illinois Department of Professional Regulation and the Arizona Department of Public Safety as a private investigator, and is a full member of the American Psychological Association and the International Association of Correctional and Forensic Psychologists.

 DAVID FRUCHTMAN, MS, MFS